Code of Conduct for the ASPA Annual Conference

 Reporting Unacceptable Behavior

 The safety and security of our attendees is our most important priority.
 If you are the subject of unacceptable or inappropriate behavior at the conference, notice that someone else is being harassed or have any other concerns, please notify an ASPA staff member immediately.
-They will be available to assist in contacting hotel/venue security or local law enforcement, provide escorts or otherwise assist those experiencing harassment to feel safe for the duration of the event.
+Among their responsibilities, they will assist in contacting hotel/venue security or local law enforcement, provide escorts or otherwise assist those experiencing harassment to feel safe for the duration of the event.
 In the case of emergency, or if you cannot locate an ASPA staff member, please contact a hotel or venue staff member or security.
 We expect participants to be honest and truthful about any questionable behavior they witness on the part of any meeting participant when reporting it to ASPA staff or leadership.
 Please report behavior as soon as possible after experiencing or witnessing it so that ASPA can take prompt remedial action.

-Please refrain from reporting unacceptable behavior through social media channels, as ASPA’s channels are not monitored 24/7 and your report may not be seen in a timely fashion.
+Please refrain from reporting unacceptable behavior through social media channels, as ASPA’s channels are not monitored 24/7 and your report may not be seen in a timely fashion